Empower All People to be Healthy, Lifelong Learners

 Parents are encouraged to make an appointment through the School Office to meet with the Principal before your child commences school.

 Senior staff and class teachers like to meet prospective new students and their parents when they arrive to enrol.

 To make your child’s first day the best it can be, Puketapu School starts new students on a Wednesday.
 This ensures that their class is settled and prepared to give them a great welcome and a great first day.

 Enrolling is easy!

-Complete the forms and return them to us.
-We will go through the forms with you and answer any questions you may have.
+We will discuss with you any special requirements for your child and make sure we answer any questions you may have.

 Structure and Groupings

 Every student is in several different groups at school: